 CMAT 2017 Cutoff – With the issuance of the CMAT scorecard 2017 on February 09, 2017, the various participating Institutes will soon release their cutoff marks.
 It is important for the candidates to score the minimum cutoff marks to be eligible for the Group Discussion (GD) and Personal Interview (PI) rounds.
 Based on various factors, the participating Institutes will prepare their CMAT cutoff scores.
 A total of 59,181 candidates appeared for the test on January 28 & 29, 2017.
 With the help of the cutoff scores, the participating Institutes will shortlist the candidates for their pre-admission rounds.
 The can visit the official websites of the participating Institutes to check the cutoff scores.
 It is expected that the cutoff marks will be similar to that of the previous year.
-The candidates can download their CMAT scorecard and also make use of the CMAT Pathfinder tool to check the best B-Schools suitable to them.
-More details on the CMAT 2017 cutoff and the expected cutoff of the top-rated B-schools from the article below.
+More details on the CMAT 2017 cutoff and the expected cutoff of the top-rated B-schools from the article below

 The candidate’s score will be calculated on the following basis -